gericom-hummer/ocd/README.md

-KDE4 Oxygen, Crystal Diamond and Crystal Project Icons ported for Plasma5 by Nikola Yanev.
+Oxygen Crystal Diamond...  or KDE4 Oxygen, Crystal Diamond and Crystal Project Icons ported for Plasma5 by Nikola Yanev

 ******************************************************************************************